translate/pootle/docs/features/translation_memory.rst

-In order to use them they must be enabled on :setting:`POOTLE_TM_SERVER` and you will need to populate them using the :djadmin:`update_tmserver` command specifying the TM to use with :option:`--tm` and the project with :option:`--project`:
+In order to use them they must be enabled on :setting:`POOTLE_TM_SERVER` and you will need to populate them using the :djadmin:`update_tmserver` command specifying the TM to use with :option:`--tm` and the display name with :option:`--display-name`:

 .. code-block:: bash

-   (env) $ pootle update_tmserver --tm=external --project=Pidgin af.po gl.tmx
+   (env) $ pootle update_tmserver --tm=external --display-name=Pidgin af.po gl.tmx

-A given TM can host translations for several projects.
-Just specify them with :option:`--project`:
+A display name is a label used to group translations within a TM.
+A given TM can host translations for several labels.
+Just specify them with :option:`--display-name`:

 .. code-block:: bash

-   (env) $ pootle update_tmserver --tm=external --project=GNOME pt.tmx eu.po xh.po
+   (env) $ pootle update_tmserver --tm=external --display-name=GNOME pt.tmx eu.po xh.po

 It is possible to have several Elasticsearch-based external TM servers working